 - DIY shower melts for health and wellness

-- relaxing shower tablets for sleep and relaxation
+- aromatherapy shower tablets for sleep and relaxation

 Or try these bath bomb recipes: